faliagas/clparser/README.md

 $ make
 $ make install-strip
 ```
-Replace `make install-strip` by `make install` if you want to keep debugging information.
+Replace `make install-strip` with `make install` if you want to keep debugging information.

 ## Usage ##
 Compile your program and link it to the appropriate **clparser** library.
-For more details look at the [tutorial](https://github.com/faliagas/clparser/wiki "clparser tutorial").
+For more details, look at the [tutorial](https://github.com/faliagas/clparser/wiki "clparser tutorial").

+As another option, you can copy the files `clparser.hpp` and `clparser.cpp` (or `clparser_argp.cpp`) to the appropriate subdirectories of your project and incorporate them in your `Makefile`.
+Don't forget to define `-DARGP_INTERFACE` if you compile for the **argp** interface.

 ## Contact Information ##
 For bug reports, feature requests, improvement suggestions and comments, please contact the author at apostol.faliagas@gmail.com.